-Ankle sprains are among the most common injuries in active individuals, particularly with sports involving change of direction, twisting or landing from jumping.
+Ankle sprains are among the most common injuries in active individuals, particularly with sports involving a regular change of direction, twisting or landing from jumping.
 But you don’t have to be an athlete to injure your ankle.
-Many ankle sprains occur during normal daily activity while walking on an uneven surface, stepping in a pot hole, missing a step, or with trips or falls.
+Many ankle sprains occur during normal daily activity while walking on an uneven surface, stepping into a pothole, missing a step, or with trips or falls.

 - Previous ankle injury – a past ankle injury is the greatest predictor of a future injury.

 - Poor Proprioception (balance and control around the joint)

 - Poor ankle range of motion (flexibility)

 - Weak muscles of the lower leg

 - Poor foot biomechanics – excessive rolling of the foot and ankle when you walk and run